 - Uses the term “Olympic” or any terms that are trademarks of the International Olympic Committee

 The general rules listed above are also rules enforced by the State of New Jersey and are detailed in the state's Revised Uniform Limited Liability Company Act, Title 42:2B-3.

 The perfect business name can be elusive.
 We've put together a complete guide to help you choose the right business name.
 In general, you'll want to choose a name that will:

 Need help coming up with business name ideas?
 Try our free Business Name Generator.

 Once you've come up with a potential business name, you’ll need to conduct a NJ business search to make sure the name you want isn't already in use by another company.
 You can look up your desired business name for free using our Business Name Search tool.
 The NJ Dept of Treasury also has a tool that lets you search the New Jersey business registry.

 Trademarks and Service Marks

-You must be careful that your New Jersey LLC name does not infringe on the trademark or service mark of another business.
-The easiest way to make sure your proposed business name does not infringe is to carry out a trademark search through Incfile.
-If it doesn’t infringe, you can even register it as a trademark yourself.Incfile Trademark Search and Registration Service
+You must be careful that your New Jersey LLC name does not infringe on any other company's trademark or service mark.
+The easiest way to avoid infringement is to carry out a trademark search through Incfile.
+If no trademark is registered, you can claim it yourself.